On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Application to the fully-punctured normalized dilatation problem

 For $S_{0,4}$, its mapping classes are well-understood.
 See, for example, the appendix of \cite{Gue06}.
 In particular, it is straightforward to check that the only pseudo-Anosov map with dilatation $\mu^2$ is the one induced by $ $ as recorded in \Cref{tab:introminaccumdil}.

 For $S_{1,2}$, we can fill in one of the punctures to get a map on the once-punctured torus $S_{1,1}$ with dilatation $\mu^2$ as well.
 The mapping classes on $S_{1,1}$ are well understood.
 See for example, \cite{Gue06}.
 In particular, it is straightforward to check that the only pseudo-Anosov maps with dilatation $\mu^2$ are the ones induced by $ $ and $ $.
-(Alternatively, one can appeal to the results in the last subsection.)
 The filled-in puncture is some fixed point of this map on $S_{1,1}$.
 But one can check that the map induced by $ $ has no fixed points, so the map $f$ must be that induced by $ $ as recorded in \Cref{tab:introminaccumdil}.

 The veering triangulations associated to these two maps can be recovered from the descriptions of $S_{0,4}$- and $S_{1,1}$-bundles in \cite{Gue06}.
 These are as recorded in \Cref{tab:introminaccumdil}.